-Pasta e Fagioli Soup is a hearty Italian dish that’s packed with protein, fresh veggies, beans, and pasta.
-It’s nutritious, comforting, and comes together in just one pot!
+Pasta e Fagioli Soup is a hearty Italian dish that’s packed with ground beef, fresh veggies, beans, and pasta.
+It’s comforting, and comes together in just one pot!
 The best cozy dinner that has something for everyone.

 This soup is incredibly versatile, which is what love most about it.
 Pasta e fagioli is filling enough to be the main dish alongside a warm garlic bread and a side salad.